Home

 Casa Bianca Missionary Baptist Church

-The first pastor of the Casa Bianca Missionary Baptist Church was David Straws, as documents by a one-page WPA church history.
-David Straws, who had also been enslaved at Casa Bianca plantation, married Hannah McGuire, a daughter of Dudley and Eve from Virginia.
-William McGuire, the oldest son of Dudley and Eve and brother to Hannah, spent his early years at Monroe’s Highland plantation.
-They and others who were sold to White likely took part in religious observances in their Virginia community.
-While William McGuire may have been too young to remember his time in Virginia, his mother Eve was alive and may have shared her religious memories while the Casa Bianca church was created.
+The first pastor of the Casa Bianca Missionary Baptist Church was David Straws, another man enslaved at Casa Bianca and the brother-in-law of church trustee William McGuire.
+Straws married William’s sister Hannah. a daughter of Dudley and Eve from Virginia.
+William spent his early years at Monroe’s Highland plantation, and while he may have been too young to remember his time there, his mother Eve was alive and may have shared her religious memories while the Casa Bianca church was created.

 Back to the Top